WolffM/gameToCalender/README.md

 ### "No games found"
 - Check that your Steam API key is correct in the .env file
-- Make sure the game names are spelled correctly
+- Make sure your Steam ID is correct
-- Some games might not be available on Steam
+- Verify that your wishlist is not empty

 ### "Cannot fetch wishlist"
 - Steam may be rate-limiting your requests.
 Wait a while and try again.